Root Canal Therapy:

-The main symptom for an infected tooth is severe sharp toothache and pain.
-Some think that pain is simply a result of dental caries otherwise known as cavities, but this is a misconception.
-When a cavity develops, it actually shouldn’t cause any pain.
-If you’re experiencing pain, it means that a cavity has progressed to the middle part (nerve space) of your tooth.
+The main symptom for an infected tooth is severe sharp toothache and a fair amount of discomfort.
+Some think that discomfort is simply a result of dental caries otherwise known as cavities, but this is a misconception.
+When a cavity develops, it actually shouldn’t cause any type of discomfort.
+If you’re experiencing discomfort, it means that a cavity has progressed to the middle part (nerve space) of your tooth.
 When this happens, you may be developing sharp and intolerable toothache that does not go away with taking over the counter medication.

 Root Canal Therapy Procedure

-Like many dental procedures, it can be difficult to exactly nail down the cost of root canal therapy.
-There are a handful of factors that can affect the cost of a root canal.
-Luckily, this procedure is typically cheaper than replacing your tooth after a tooth extraction.
-Extraction usually requires the placement of an implant or bridge, making the cost increase significantly.
+There are a few factors that can affect the cost of a root canal.
+Fortunately, this procedure is cheaper than replacing your tooth after tooth extraction.
+Extraction usually requires the placement of an implant or bridge, increasing the cost significantly.

-The best way to determine the cost of root canal therapy is to see us.
-We can give you a more accurate cost so that you won’t be left up in the air.
-If you would like to contact us and get an estimate for your treatment, contact us by emailing, calling or texting at:
+An excellent way to determine the cost of root canal therapy is to see us so that we can give you a definitive diagnosis based on your case.
+We can give you a more accurate cost so that you won’t be faced with any surprises.
+If you would like to contact us and get an estimate for your treatment, contact us by emailing, calling or texting: